kunranc/GM2-SOLARSAFE-Materials-team/www/material-selection-and-surface-testing-kunran.md

 ## Literature review and expert input

 I led the literature review on aflatoxin/plastic and Aspergillus/plastic interaction.
 This was important because direct testing with aflatoxin or Aspergillus flavus was not feasible in the available time.
-Such work would require specialist safety procedures, biological samples and equipment such as ELISA, Reveal Q or HPLC.
+Such work would require specialist safety procedures, biological samples and equipment such as ELISA or Reveal Q.

 We first contacted people who had worked with aflatoxin or related plant-disease problems.
 Rich Stutt, who works in plant epidemiology, explained that aflatoxin testing is difficult to set up quickly and directed us towards relevant literature and comparable experimental approaches.
 This helped us avoid designing an unrealistic biological experiment.